In some cases, you may want to run multiple websites in separate subfolders, without getting a new domain.

 1. Install Kentico CMS to the following folder: C:\inetpub\wwwroot\mykenticofolder.
-Make sure the name of the folder is different from the virtual directory name that you will later enter in IIS.
+Make sure the name of the folder is different from the name in the URL that you will later enter in IIS.
 In the same step of the installer, choose This is an installation to the root (do not create virtual directory).
 When the setup finishes, the link to your new website will not work as the virtual directory is not created in IIS.

-3. Create two applications under mykenticoweb called web1 and web2.
-Both of them need to be have their physical path assigned to the installation folder on the disk, which is C:\inetpub\wwwroot\mykenticofolder in this example.
-Remember to set an appropriate application pool according to the type of installation that you specified.
+3. Create two new virtual sub-directories under mykenticoweb called web1 and web2.
+Both of them need to be assigned to the installation folder on the disk, which is C:\inetpub\wwwroot\mykenticofolder in this example.

 4. Now open your browser and type in either http://localhost/mykenticoweb/web1 or http://localhost/mykenticoweb/web2.
 Kentico CMS Database setup appears.
 Continue through the setup as usual and install the first site.